quantumlib/Qualtran/docs/reference/qualtran/drawing/show_bloq.md

 : The bloq to show

 `type`<a id="type"></a>
-: Either 'graph', 'dtype', or 'musical_score'.
+: Either 'graph', 'dtype', 'musical_score' or 'latex'.
 By default, display a directed acyclic graph of the bloq connectivity.
 If dtype then the connections are labelled with their dtypes rather than bitsizes.
+If 'latex', then latex diagrams are drawn using `qpic`, which should be installed already and is invoked via a subprocess.run() call.
 Otherwise, draw a musical score diagram.